Get Your Heart On!: Touring

 Prior to the release of Get Your Heart On!, the band performed at the Rock am Ring and Rock im Park festivals.
 Three days after its release, the band appeared on Hoppus on Music.
 The band performed as part of the 2011 Warped Tour; they were initially scheduled to play until 24 July, however, five further dates were added, lasting until the end of the month.
 While touring Asia in August, Bouvier was diagnosed with swollen vocal cords, and ordered to rest.
 As a result, the remainder of the Asian dates, and shows in Europe, for the rest of the month were cancelled.
 They continued playing shows in Europe in early September.

 During September and October, they performed in Australia, with supporting bands Tonight Alive and New Empire.
 Simple Plan went on a headlining US tour with support from Forever the Sickest Kids, the Cab and Marianas Trench in October and November.
 Following this, they embarked on a Brazilian tour.
 In January 2012, the band went on a tour of China, followed by a Canadian tour in February, with support from All Time Low, Marianas Trench and These Kids Wear Crowns.
-In March, the group went on a European tour, and performed "Jet Leg" on Fideles Au Poste.
+In March, the group went on a European tour, and performed "Jet Lag" on Fideles Au Poste.
 In April, the band appeared at the Groezrock festival, which was followed by a brief UK tour in May.
 In October, they embarked on a tour of Mexico.